Yandex Cloud

 #include <iostream>

-// Finds the bucket and brings its contents to the console
+// Finds the bucket and outputs its contents in the console

 bool FindTheBucket(const Aws::S3::S3Client& s3Client, const Aws::String& bucketName)